Sabayon/wiki-next/docs/articles/systemd.md

 When processes spawn other processes, these children-processes are automatically made members of the parents cgroup.

-Cgroups can be used as an effective way to label processes after the service they belong to and be sure that the service cannot escape

-from the label, Regardless how often it forks or renames itself.
+Cgroups can be used as an effective way to label processes after the service they belong to and be sure that the service cannot escape from the label, Regardless how often it forks or renames itself.

-Here i discuss two commands you may use to relate systemd services and processes.   "ps"  and "systemd-cgls"
+Here i discuss two commands you may use to relate systemd services and processes. `ps`  and `systemd-cgls`

 ### ps
 <pre class="clear">